FabulousCupcake/umamusume-db-translate/README.md

-This project aims to create a tool in form of a static webpage that translates the game [Uma Musume Pretty Derby][1] by patching `master.mdb` file, which is easily swappable in Windows / DMM distribution of the game.
+This project aims to create a tool in form of a static webpage to translate the game [Uma Musume Pretty Derby][1] by patching `master.mdb` file, which is easily swappable in Windows / DMM distribution of the game.

 To do this, it uses [`sql.js`][2] to manipulate `master.mdb` directly in the browser.